 Meanwhile in rural Estonia, guitar stylist, Robert Jürjendal was quietly creating exotic, swirling soundscapes that defy description but leave one satisfied in a Fripp/Eno kind of way (he studied with the master himself in the School of Crafty Guitarists).

 The collaboration of Noya and Jürjendal yields a blended fusion as energizing as it is hypnotic – a new progressive ambient classic album two lifetimes in the making.
-The result is described as “expansive and exhilarating”, and based on quick listening that’s precisely how it sounds.
-Check it out!
+The result is described as “expansive and exhilarating”.
+Based on quick listening that’s precisely how it sounds.
+Powerful and responsive at the same time.
+Literally drawing the best from two worlds.
+Check out this fruitful encounter!

 The Power of Distance, by Robert Jürjendal & Miguel Noya, Newdog Records / Newdog Records (888295947428).